New customers get $10 off with referral code:

 Or you can use this direct referral code link: http://www.championenergyservices.com/programs/referral-program/CAF.asp?referralID=MThomson36073

-The $25 credit is supposed to be valid for any of these states: Illinois, Pennsylvania, New Jersey, and Texas.
+The $50 or $25 credit is supposed to be valid for any of these states: Illinois, Pennsylvania, New Jersey, and Texas.

 It’s that easy!
-Continue reading Champion Energy Services – $25 coupon for new customers
+Continue reading Champion Energy Services – $50 or $25 coupon for new customers

 I recently listed my Massachusetts home on MLS, but I’m not using a real estate agent to sell my property.
 Since I wanted to list on MLS without a realtor, my biggest question was "What MLS listing service should I use?"
 Doing a listing For Sale By Owner (FSBO), I want a flat-fee MLS listing service that has a good online presence as well as a history of quality person-to-person customer support.
 It seems like none of the flat fee MLS listing services have any 3rd party reviews online.